-A lot of easily accessible pornography sends messages that can negatively affect both boys and girls.
+A lot of easily accessible pornography sends messages that can negatively affect children.
 Looking at it regularly can influence children’s and teenagers’ attitudes to sex and sexual tastes.
 This can affect their ability to form healthy, respectful relationships.

 Talking with children about pornography

-Talking about pornography won’t rob your child of his innocence.
+Talking about pornography won’t rob your child of their innocence.

 Talking is one of the best ways to protect your child from the influence of pornography.
 That’s because talking about pornography teaches your child about:

-- what content is not OK for her to see
+- what content is not OK for them to see

-- what to do if she sees pornographic content.
+- what to do if they see pornographic content.

 You could start talking about pornography when your child is around seven years old, but it depends on your child’s maturity and access to the internet.